mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_2_converted.md

 text:     Destroy a random artifact on the enemy General.
 Summon a Wind Dervish with Rush near them.

 name:     Reassemble
-text:     Return a friendly Obelysk to your hand and reduce its cost to 0.
+text:     Return an allied Obelysk to your hand and reduce its cost to 0.
 Draw a card.

 name:     Sand Trap
 text:     Choose an enemy minion.
 It can no longer move.
-At the end of your opponents next turn a Exhuming Sand will be created underneath.
+At the end of your opponent's next turn a Exhuming Sand will be created underneath.

 name:     Scion's Second Wish
-text:     Give a friendly minion +2⚔️/+2❤️.
+text:     Give an allied minion +2⚔️/+2❤️.
 It takes no damage from Generals.

 name:     Staff of Y'Kir
 text:     Your General gains +2⚔️.

 name:     Whitestone Pendant
-text:     Friendly obelysks adjacent to your General are **Invulnerable**.
+text:     Allied Obelysks adjacent to your General are **Invulnerable**.

 name:     Wind Dervish
 text:     **Rush**